 FHA loans are a popular choice because they have low down payment and credit score requirements.
 You can get an FHA loan with a down payment as low as 3.5% and a credit score of just 580.

-FHA loans are backed by the Federal Housing Administration (FHA); this means the FHA will reimburse lenders if you default on your loan.
+These loans are backed by the Federal Housing Administration; this means the FHA will reimburse lenders if you default on your loan.
 This reduces the risk lenders are taking on by lending you the money; this means lenders can offer these loans to borrowers with lower credit scores and smaller down payments.

 The phrase “conventional loan” refers to any loan that’s not backed or guaranteed by the federal government.
 Conventional loans are often also “conforming loans,” which means they meet a set of requirements defined by Fannie Mae and Freddie Mac – two government-sponsored enterprises that buy loans from lenders so they can give mortgages to more people.

 Conventional loans are a popular choice for buyers.
 You can get a conventional loan with as little as 3% down.
-If you put down less than 20% for a conventional loan, you’ll usually be required to pay a monthly fee called private mortgage insurance (PMI), which protects your lender in case you default on your loan.
-This adds to your monthly costs but allows you to get in a new home sooner.
+If you put down less than 20% for a conventional loan, you’ll usually be required to pay a monthly fee called private mortgage insurance, which protects your lender in case you default on your loan.
+This adds to your monthly costs but allows you to get into a new home sooner.

 USDA loans are only for homes in eligible rural areas (although many homes in the suburbs qualify as “rural” according to the USDA’s definition.).
 To get a USDA loan, your household income can’t exceed 115% of the area median income.